 In a world with billions of networked devices, knowing who you’re talking to is key to secure and reliable communication. libp2p uses public key cryptography as the basis of peer identity, which serves two complementary purposes.
 First, it gives each peer a globally unique “name”, in the form of a PeerId.
 Second, the

 PeerId allows anyone to retrieve the public key for the identified peer, which enables secure communication between peers.

 libp2p supports “upgrading” a connection provided by a transport into a securely encrypted channel.
-The process is flexible, and can support multiple methods of encrypting communication.
-The current default is secio, with support for TLS 1.3 under development.
+The process is flexible, and can support multiple methods of encrypting communication. libp2p currently supports TLS 1.3 and Noise, though not every language implementation of libp2p supports both of these.
+(Older versions of libp2p may support a deprecated protocol called SECIO; all projects should switch to TLS 1.3 or Noise instead.)

 When you want to send a message to another peer, you need two key pieces of information: their PeerId, and a way to locate them on the network to open a connection.

 There are many cases where we only have the